-- Periodic review of incentive plans: Compensation plans are designed to reward desired behaviours and achievement of objectives, with consideration of the Corporation's business strategy and risk appetite. - Program structure: The pay mix is balanced between fixed and variable pay and between short- and longterm incentives, including the use of share units (consisting of performance share units and deferred share units), restricted share units, and stock options.
+- Periodic review of incentive plans: Compensation plans are designed to reward desired behaviours and achievement of objectives, with consideration of the Corporation's business strategy and risk appetite. - Program structure: The pay mix is balanced between fixed and variable pay and between short- and long-term incentives, including the use of share units (consisting of performance share units and deferred share units), restricted share units, and stock options.
 Share units are the primary vehicle to award regular annual long-term incentive grants.
 Restricted share units are awarded on an ad-hoc basis.
-Stock options are only granted upon the initial engagement of executive officers and are not granted as an element of regular or ongoing compensation. - Clear objectives connect performance to payout: There are clear pre-determined corporate and individual objectives outlined for executive officers and their performance relative to those objectives is monitored and measured.
-Objectives are established taking into account the Corporation's longer-term business strategy and include non-financial as well as earnings and revenue measures. - Short-term incentives are capped: Annual short-term incentives are set based on a target annual short-term incentive plan opportunity equal to 50% of base salary for the CFO and CDO, while the actual entitlements range between zero and 150% of target for each of the CFO and CDO, based on achievement of performance objectives.
-The Former CEO's annual short-term incentive was set based on a target annual short-term incentive plan opportunity equal to 75% of base salary, and the actual entitlement ranged between zero and 200% of target, based on achievement of performance objectives.
-The Former COO's annual short-term incentive plan opportunity equal to 75% of base salary, and the actual entitlement ranged between zero and 200% of target, based on a target annual short-term incentive plan opportunity equal to 40% of base salary, while the actual entitlement ranged between zero and 150% of target, based on achievement of performance objectives. - Balanced long-term incentive program: The long-term incentive program balances shareholder returns, the Corporation's performance and executive retention, utilizing (i) share units which vest three years after the grant date based on cumulative performance over the three years, (ii) stock options which vest five years after the grant date, and (iii) restricted share units which vest equally over three years beginning on the first anniversary of the grant. - Share ownership guidelines: Minimum share ownership guidelines have been established for the executive officers.
+Stock options may only be granted upon the initial engagement of executive officers and are not granted as an element of regular or ongoing compensation. - Clear objectives connect performance to payout: There are clear pre-determined corporate objectives outlined for executive officers and their performance relative to those objectives is monitored and measured.
+Objectives are established taking into account the Corporation's longer-term business strategy and include non-financial as well as earnings and revenue measures. - Short-term incentives are capped: Annual short-term incentives are set based on a target annual short-term incentive plan opportunity equal to 65% of base salary for the CEO and 50% of base salary for the CFO.
+The actual entitlement ranges between zero and 150% of target for the CFO, based on achievement of performance objectives.
+The Former CDO's annual short-term incentive was set based on a target annual short-term incentive plan opportunity equal to 50% of base salary, and the actual entitlement ranged between zero and 150% of target, based on achievement of performance objectives. - Balanced long-term incentive program: The long-term incentive program balances shareholder returns, the Corporation's performance and executive retention, utilizing (i) share units which vest three years after the grant date based on cumulative performance over the three years, (ii) stock options which vest five years after the grant date, and (iii) restricted share units which vest equally over three years beginning on the first anniversary of the grant. - Share ownership guidelines: Minimum share ownership guidelines have been established for the executive officers.

-- Recoupment of incentive compensation: In the event of a restatement of the Corporation's financial statements as a result of gross negligence, fraud or intentional misconduct, the Executives may be required to repay their incentive compensation, as determined by the Board. - Anti-hedging policy: Executives are not permitted to use hedging strategies designed to monetize or reduce market risk associated with equity-based compensation or their shareholdings. - External independent compensation advisor: On an ongoing basis, the CGNC Committee requests an independent compensation consultant to provide an external view of the marketplace changes and best practices in respect of compensation design.
+- Recoupment of incentive compensation: In the event of a restatement of the Corporation's financial statements as a result of gross negligence, fraud or intentional misconduct, the Executives may be required to repay their incentive compensation, as determined by the Board. - Anti-hedging policy: Executives are not permitted to use hedging strategies designed to monetize or reduce market risk associated with equity-based compensation or their shareholdings. - External independent compensation advisor: On an ongoing basis, the CGNC Committee requests an independent compensation advisor to provide an external view of the marketplace changes and best practices in respect of compensation design.